Azure/azure-sdk-for-js/sdk/servicebus/service-bus/samples/README.md

 ## Install the library

-Copy the samples folder, then run npm install inside it in order to install the npm package for Azure Service Bus library.
+There are 2 ways you can work with the samples.

-If you want to copy individual sample files and run them outside, remember to install the service-bus package with:
+- Copy the sample file you want to a folder of your choice and run `npm install @azure/service-bus` to install the library

-    npm install @azure/service-bus
+- Or, in case you have cloned this repo, then run `npm install` in the `samples` folder to install the library.
+This will install the library as well as other dependencies that are required by some of the samples.

 ## Get connection string for Service Bus & names for Queues/Topics/Subscriptions
 - In the [Azure Portal](https://portal.azure.com), go to **Dashboard > Service Bus > _your-servicebus-namespace_**.